 Aside from cost savings, which can be substantial, have you considered how much time you could free up when you own a home espresso machine?
 In my previous blog, “The Hidden Cost of Not Owning Your Own Espresso Machine,” I did the calculations and was shocked to find that the average person spends 52 hrs a year waiting for their morning beverage.
 The solution is clear; an espresso machine will let you skip those long lines.

 For comparison’s sake, I also tested a few popular semi-automatic machines including the Gaggia Classic and Rancilio Silvia.
-Although they did require slightly more time to make a beverage, I was still quite happy with the outcomes.
+Although they did require slightly more time to make a beverage, I was happy with the outcomes.

-Including initial heat up time, the Classic only needed 5 minutes to brew espresso and steam milk for a latte or cappuccino.
+Including initial heat up time, the Classic only needs 5 minutes to brew espresso and steam milk for a latte or cappuccino.
 The Silvia has a larger boiler (12oz); so it needs a little extra time for the boiler to warm up.
 Miss Silvia requires about 8 minutes and 30 seconds, from start to finish, to make a cappuccino.

-Consider the boiler type when you’re trying to determine machine warm-up speed.
+This is to be considered when you’re trying to determine machine warm-up speed.
 Machines that have just a single boiler and one heating element will be among the slowest to heat up.
 After extracting a shot of espresso, these machines will require a little time to achieve the proper steam temperature.

 There are also other factors that will influence the speed of a machine such as: the size of the boiler and heating elements, as well as the unit’s power supply.
 The staff, at Whole Latte Love, has spent a lot of time testing the different espresso machines on our site, the results of these tests are available for your review on the Compare-O-Matic.
-If you require additional assistance, feel free to give us a call!
+If you require additional assistance, feel free to give us a call 888-411-5282!

 Do yourself a favor and consider the alternatives.
-Given your home brewing options, there is no reason to waste time waiting in those long coffee-shop lines! .
+Given your home brewing options, there is no reason to waste time waiting in those long coffee-shop lines!